 That’s why the comparison insurance and broker app Jerry has compiled everything you need to know about temporary car insurance.

 Looking for a car insurance quote of your own?
 Just download the app and answer a handful of questions, which will take you roughly 45 seconds.

 You’ll immediately get competitive car insurance quotes that meet your coverage needs.
 And once you find the right one for you, Jerry takes care of all the paperwork and the phone calls.

 No spam or unwanted phone calls · No long forms · No fees, ever

 What is temporary car insurance?

 Temporary car insurance provides insurance coverage for you and your vehicle when you only need it for a short period of time.
 The shortest amount of time you can get insured by most reputable carriers is six-months.
 If you’re looking for car insurance for a shorter period of time than that, you’re out of luck.

-The exact terms will depend on your policy—but generally speaking, you’ll be able to secure the following types of coverage:
+The exact terms will depend on your policy, but generally speaking, you’ll be able to secure the following types of coverage:

 - Comprehensive coverage

 But getting temporary car insurance isn’t as easy as you might think.
 Most reputable insurance companies don’t offer insurance for periods of less than six months.
 If you want coverage for a shorter duration, you’d have to cancel the policy part way through the term.